orisai/scheduler/docs/README.md

 ### After run event

-Executes after every run (every minute), even if no jobs were executed
+Executes after every run (every minute), even if no jobs were executed.

 - has [RunSummary](#run-summary) available as a parameter